randomlyalex/the_yellow_boot/README.md

 - Error management with descriptive messages, backend fires, front end is yet to capture logically
 - Toast notifications for actions and errors etc.
 - Loading spinners for fetching processes (currnetly silent or plain text
+- Put some UI around the Orders page
+- Implement an online returns policy

 ## Screenshots